eerwitt/home-value-deep-learning/README.md

 The work flow is designed with the following goals in mind.

 * Keep it affordable.
-* Quickly iterate (__not hack!__).
+* Quickly iterate.
 * Provable assertions.

-The general process which is used in building these models follows a general pattern of:
+The process which is used in building these models follows this pattern:

 * Download a bunch of images.
 * Get or create meta-data about the images.